Quick-Start Business Plan: Is Your Business Idea Viable?

 Sometimes you have a business idea that seems sure-fire.
 You know there’s a market for it, you know you’ve got the edge on the competition and you know it will be a money maker – but there are showstopper problems that you just can’t get around.

 You might, for instance, want to start a limo service, only to discover that you can’t get the licensing you need.
 Or want to improve an existing resort only to find that the necessary zoning change is impossible.
-Or want to start a home-based business in your residence only to discover that home-based businesses are forbidden in your neighbourhood.
-See The Best Home Business Opportunities and Before You Start A Home-Based Business and How to Start a Home-Based Business That Will Succeed.
+Or want to start a home-based business in your residence only to discover that home-based businesses are forbidden in your neighborhood.
+See:

 Take the time to fully investigate all the municipal, provincial and federal bylaws, regulations and laws that will affect your business plan.
 In some places, you can surmount various obstacles if you know the right people.
 But it may be that you just can’t do what you want to do where you are.
 At this point, you have the choice of abandoning your business plan, shelving it until a more favorable climate develops, or finding another more amenable place to do it.